opendata-swiss/ogd-handbook-wiki/attribution.md

 Date: 2015-1-1
 Slug: attribution
 Authors:
 Summary: Many datasets derive from others, and legal requirements sometimes explicitly demand attributing the source of the data.
-Here we explore implications for data publishers with references from the OGD Switzerland project.
+Here we explore implications for data publishers.
 Lang: en
 Draft: yes